Easy raspberry muffins recipe

 3. Beat together the egg and milk then pour into the bowl.
 Mix lightly with a fork until just combined.
 Take care not to over-beat the mixture - it should still be a little lumpy.
 Gently fold in the raspberries.

-4. Spoon into the muffin cases.
-Bake for 20-25 mins until the muffins are risen and golden.
-Sprinkle lightly with a little extra sugar while still warm.
+4. Spoon the muffin batter evenly between your muffin cases.
+Bake in the centre of the oven for 20-25 minutes until the muffins are risen and golden.
+Sprinkle lightly with a little extra sugar while still warm, if liked.

 Top tips for making raspberry muffins

 To stop your raspberries from sinking to the bottom of the cases, lightly dip each of the raspberries into flour before adding to the mixture.
-This will help to stop them from sinking to the bottom of the muffins when baking.
+This will help to stop them from sinking to the bottom of the muffins when baking and you’ll achieve a suspended fruit finish.

 Jessica Dady